brifl/sporeo/README.md

 ## 🌱 Maintainers

-Built by \[you] and ChatGPT in co-development mode.
-If you'd like a contributors list or emoji credits, just say the word.
+Built by brifl and ChatGPT in co-development mode.
+Vibe coding FTW.

 > "Complexity is what happens when simple things have to get clever to survive."